 V. Ephemera, 1831-1885

-This series includes theatre playbills of various productions some involving the Minots from 1845 to 1854, detailed printed obituaries of Louisa Davis Minot, 1858, a discourse given at the funeral of Sarah Blake in 1847, Sarah Parkman Blake's 1847 school report.
+This series includes theatre playbills of various productions, some involving the Minots from 1845 to 1854; detailed printed obituaries of Louisa Davis Minot, 1858; a discourse given at the funeral of Sarah Blake in 1847; and Sarah Parkman Blake's 1847 school report.

 Empty envelopes mainly addressed to Felix Rackemann have also been kept with this series.